 Valium is a brand name prescription medication classified as a benzodiazepine drug.
 Benzodiazepines are listed anti-anxiety drugs or tranquilizers, with some medications in this drug category also used to treat sleep disorders.
 Benzodiazepines work by slowing down brain activity, creating a sense of calmness.
-As such, they are labelled as depressants.
+As such, they are labeled as depressants.
+Valium is not intended for long-term use, as there is a risk of addiction.
+Therefore, it should only be taken exactly as prescribed.
+If you are dependent on Valium and wish to take your life back from addiction, Restore Drug Rehab Center can help.
+For more information about our individualized and highly effective Valium addiction treatment programs, speak with the Restore admissions counselors today.

 Valium is given in either tablet or liquid form.
 When supplied as a liquid, it is usually mixed with water or food before ingestion.
 The medication is most often prescribed in tablet form and should be taken orally.
 During certain hospital procedures, Valium may be injected to help patients feel relaxed.